In our ever more abstracted and open systems,

 These will pass control to your debugger where you can inspect or modify the current context and continue.

-- To catch the "C" trigger, your program must be running under a debugger, which I usually do like gdb --tui --args ...
+- To catch the C trigger, your program must be running in a debugger, which I usually do like gdb --tui --args ....
+If not running under a debugger your program will generally dump core and exit.
+Note that this asm() is x86 specific, and if you want a more portable equivalent, see the debugbreak.h wrapper.

-- The "Python" trigger will start an interactive console.
+- The Python trigger will start an interactive console.
 To support debugging a service not connected to a console, one can easily export the debug session over the network with a helper like rdb.
-Note one can also trigger pdb after an uncaught exception
+Note one can also trigger pdb after an uncaught exception.
+Note python since 3.7 has a more concise breakpoint() equivalent, which is less coupled to the use of pdb.

 © Feb 24 2011